Let Illness Go

 1999 daydream image by Chris Wayan.
 Acrylic, 9 x 12", with digital tweaks

-I've had severe allergies most of my adult life.
+I've had severe allergies all my adult life.
 Being in constant danger shapes you till you don't know where your character ends and illness begins.

-It's not always an enemy, either.
+It's not always an enemy, though.
 If you're shy and unassertive like me, illness is such a handy excuse when you need solitude, care, rest, or just time to think.

 But now, I stand in a field like a medieval falconer, with illness resting on my wrist.
 And I find myself saying "You've been a good friend, but it's time."